Mandarin Chinese within School Time

 Mandarin, rated by the UK business the most useful foreign language for employees to speak after French and German, is increasingly becoming a world language.

 Advice, support and taster sessions can be initially given to school that is looking into offering Mandarin Chinese to their school pupils and/or to their surrounding linking or feeder schools.
-Further support include providing Mandarin teachers, developing Mandarin teaching programmes, working together on school curriculum, sharing teaching resources and leading on the delivery of Mandarin provisions.
+Further support include providing Mandarin Chinese teacher, developing Mandarin teaching programmes, working together on school curriculum, sharing teaching resources and leading on the delivery of Mandarin provisions.

 For more information, contact: